Company News Products Projects Texts Museum Download Contact Map RSS Polski

 Const valueThreshold As Double = 0.05

-For Each serie In chart.SeriesCollection
+For Each series In chart.SeriesCollection

-If serie.HasDataLabels Then
+If series.HasDataLabels Then

 Dim pointCount As Integer